christc4/our_sites/avsbq/mal/think/index.md

 Listening to you is like buying hair growth tonic from a bald  man

 You have anger issues, no you make me angry. and thats the issue

+If I had a gun with two bullets and I was in a room with Epstein, Dahmer, and you, I would shoot you twice

+Don't sweat the petty things, and don't pet the sweaty things

+Build a man a fire and he'll be warm for a night...
+Set a man on fire and he'll be warm for the rest of his life

+What is today, but yesterday's tomorrow?

+How can feet smell if they don't have a nose?